Technology Quick Tips

 As always, if you would like any assistance with completing any of the tips mentioned, contact our helpdesk directly at 415-449-8900 for a certified technician to assist.

-Each week Infinitech will post a technology tip of the week to provide helpful information regarding computers, networking, mobile devices, and other technology related products and problems.
-Have any questions or suggestions for next week's topic?
+Infinitech posts technology quick tips to provide helpful information regarding computers, networking, mobile devices, and other technology related products and problems.
+Have any questions or suggestions for our next topic?
 Let us know!